Aizuwakamatsu City

 Retro Nanokamachi Street

-Nanakachō Street, with an atmosphere of Taisho Romanticism, was a major road during the feudal era, connecting the five main roads of Aizu, including Nikko, Echigo, and Yonezawa, serving as the western gateway of the castle town with many wholesalers, inns, and restaurants lining the street.
+Nanakachō Street, with an atmosphere of Taisho Romance, was a major road during the feudal era, connecting the five main roads of Aizu: Nikkō, Echigo, and Yonezawa.
+It served as the western entrance to the castle town, lined with wholesalers, inns, and restaurants.

-Even today, it remains a popular street for tourists, where you can feel the essence of Taisho Romanticism.
+Even now, it is a popular street among tourists where one can feel the Taisho Romance.

 Miyakuen